jessehoareevans/word_definer/README.md

 ## Setup/Installation Requirements

 * _Follow this Heroku Link_
-* _Or clone this repository and upload it to on your browser https://github.com/jessehoareevans/word_definer.git_
+* _Or clone this repository and upload it to on your browser https://github.com/jessehoareevans/word_definer.git_ and follow the link to http://localhost:4567/

 ## Technologies Used